-For more than fifty years, His Royal Highness The Prince of Wales has used his unique position to champion action for a sustainable future for future generations.
+For more than fifty years, His Majesty The King has used his unique position to champion action for a sustainable future for future generations.

-In the context of global challenges that include climate change, deforestation, and ocean pollution, The Prince of Wales has promoted sustainability to ensure that the natural assets upon which we all depend among other things soil, water, forests, a stable climate and fish stocks endure for future generations.
+In the context of global challenges that include climate change, deforestation, and ocean pollution, His Majesty The King has promoted sustainability to ensure that the natural assets upon which we all depend among other things soil, water, forests, a stable climate and fish stocks endure for future generations.

-His Royal Highness’s sustainability work is based on the principle that environmental challenges in our increasingly interconnected world are best met by adopting integrated and holistic approaches to sustainability.
+His Majesty The King's sustainability work is based on the principle that environmental challenges in our increasingly interconnected world are best met by adopting integrated and holistic approaches to sustainability.

-In January 2020, The Prince launched his Sustainable Markets Initiative at Davos.
-In May 2020, His Royal Highness launched #TheGreatReset, an initiative that aims to rebuild, redesign, reinvigorate and rebalance our world by supporting businesses and communities to ‘build back better' and putting sustainable business practices at the heart of their operations as they begin to recover from the coronavirus pandemic.
+In January 2020, His Majesty launched his Sustainable Markets Initiative at Davos.
+In May 2020, His Majesty launched #TheGreatReset, an initiative that aims to rebuild, redesign, reinvigorate and rebalance our world by supporting businesses and communities to ‘build back better' and putting sustainable business practices at the heart of their operations as they begin to recover from the coronavirus pandemic.

-In September, HRH The Prince of Wales launched RE:TV for Climate Week 2020.
+In September, His Majesty The King launched RE:TV for Climate Week 2020.
 RE:TV is a new global platform for compelling films and articles by the Sustainable Markets Initiative.

-In Australia, The Trust has partnered with local organisations to support His Royal Highness' sustainability initiatives.
+In Australia, The Trust has partnered with local organisations to support His Majesty The King's sustainability initiatives.

 Between 2017 - 2019, The Trust collaborated with Greenfleet Australia and the Disney Corporation ANZ to help shape a better understanding and more harmonious existence with the natural environment in Bundaberg.
 During nesting season, light glow from nearby residences adversely impacted the endangered Loggerhead turtle.